-Day 2: Kolkata
+Day 2: Kolkata Meals: B, L, D

-Enjoy the morning at leisure.
+Enjoy the morning free at leisure.
 In the afternoon explore the city of Kolkata, visiting sites such as the Victoria Memorial, the Kalighat Temple and drive past Fort Williams.

-Sightseeing today includes approximately three hours on foot and includes a visit to Kalighat Temple.
-Please note that many foreigners find the temple confronting as they still make live animal sacrifices here (usually at midday) and can be crowded and pushy.
+Sightseeing today includes approximately 3 hours on foot and includes a visit to Kalighat Temple.
+Please note that many foreigners find the temple uncomfortable as they still make live animal sacrifices here (usually at midday) and it can be crowded and pushy.
 To create the image of blood running on the ground, for example, they grind hibiscus flowers with water to run deep red.
 Goats are ritually sacrificed each day to honour the goddess Kali, known for her destructiveness.
-There is an obligatory donation of at least INR 50 (AUD\$1.00) each person at the temple.
+There is an obligatory donation of at least INR 50 (GBP 60p) to each person at the temple.
 This is not included in your tour cost.